The Pharos Lighthouse at Alexandria

 (c) if the building produced water (as by now seemed self-evident), then (c300BC) it must have done so using some form of solar technology that also, logically, must in some way be evident in the tower’s design.

 As will be shown, it is inherent in the basic desalination technology involved, that water is produced within the structure in two quite separate ways.
-The majority is produced on the external surface of (probably metal) heat exchanger panels.
-These panels are cooled either by the cold water that is run through them or by simply sucking air into the sealed panels through a few tiny holes .
-In the second instance, it is the extreme and rapid drop in air pressure that provides the majority of the cooling.
+The majority is produced on the external surface of (pottery or metal) heat exchanger panels.
+These panels are cooled either by the cold water that is run through them and/or by simply sucking air into the sealed panels through a few tiny holes .
+In the second instance, it is the extreme and rapid drop in air pressure that provides the majority of the cooling but it also creates something of a dilema because the water has the potential to freeze up the workings and cause damage.
 To top

-For both processes, a significant source of vacuum is a near-essential operational ingredient that I will return to.
-The water condensing on the outside of these cold panels simply runs off and can easily be carried away by the viaduct.
-This water is potable but might conceivably contain salt particles, picked up from coastal breezes.
+Whichever method is used, a significant source of vacuum is a near-essential operational ingredient that I will return to.
+The water condensing on the outside of these cold panels is no problem since it simply runs off and can easily be carried away by the viaduct.
+This water is essentially pure rain water and entirely potable and perfect for a city supply.

-Even today, chilled fresh, pure water has obvious and significant commercial potential in a warm climate.
-However, within the mechanism of a heat exchanger it is actually a physical liability as it may flood the system or even worse, freeze and cause irreparable mechanical damage.
-The small quantity of cold water produced within the system could simply be dumped back into the sea or, alternatively, the system could in theory be shut down to allow it to be drained off as the pressures equalised.
+Even today, in a warm climate, chilled fresh, pure water has obvious and significant commercial potential.
+However, within the mechanism of a heat exchanger it is actually a physical liability as it may flood the system, making it inefficient or, even worse, freeze and cause irreparable mechanical damage.
+The small quantity of cold water could simply be dumped back into the sea or, alternatively, the system could in theory be shut down to allow it to be drained off as the pressures equalised.
 However, if the viaduct is raised a significant height above the plaza, a simple siphon mechanism makes it possible to extract the cold water at the plaza level without interrupting the operation in any way.
 Then, before it has a chance to warm, that pure, cold water can be sold at a very significant profit.
 To top

 In this final option the operators gain in three quite significant ways, producing a truly win-win-win situation.